-Fix all these issues and the potential is amazing.
 The Apple Watch is still the best smartwatch on the market - despite the likes of the Samsung Gear Sport making rather a lot of noise - and the addition of 4G connectivity on the go will, in time, only make that better.

 Alternatives to consider